Skip to main content

 These contributions are also mandatory and fund insurance schemes that protect employees from financial difficulties due to illness, occupational disability, and unemployment.
 The employed persons’ insurance schemes include:

-• Sickness Benefits Act (ZW): Covers employees during illness.
+• Sickness Benefits Act (ZW)

-• Unemployment Insurance Act (WW): Offers financial assistance to unemployed workers.
+• Unemployment Insurance Act (WW)

-In contrast to national insurance contributions, the full cost of employed persons’ insurance contributions is borne by the employer.
+The full cost of employed persons’ insurance contributions is borne by the employer.

 Income-Dependent Contribution Pursuant to the Health Care Insurance Act (Zvw)